tavisca-vnagaraju/angular-august-training/README.md

 Ex 2:
 Define the isDelete input decorated property in the Child component.
 When this is true, then generate delete button for each row in child table.
 When this button is clicked then the record must be deleted from parent

 Ex 3: Validate the complete ProductForm for required for all inputs, Description must not be more than 50 characters, BasePrice Cannot be -ve, ProductName must not have any special characters, ProductId must not have blank space.
-(Mandatory)
+(Mandatory) Done

 Ex.
-4: Write a custom validator that will not accept duplicate value for ProductId (Mandory)
+4: Write a custom validator that will not accept duplicate value for ProductId (Mandory) done